|No. 5-30a||Rev. 10-3-17||Date 3-14-84|

-All retail snack sales (candy, chips, etc.) shall be the right of the food service company except for those sold at the Union Building information desks and those sold at the Weber State University Bookstore.
+All retail snack sales (candy, chips, etc.) shall be the right of the food service company(ies) except for those sold at the Wildcat Stores.

 D. "Pot Luck" Events

-1. Food products are provided and/or prepared by employees or students from personal, rather than institutional resources
+1. Food products are provided and/or prepared by employees or students from personal, rather than institutional resources.

-3. No food products are sold, either directly or indirectly, such as an admission charge or "donation" at events where such food is served
+3. No food products are sold, either directly or indirectly, such as an admission charge or "donation" at events where such food is served.

 F. Minor Refreshments for University Events